pwr-Solaar/Solaar/docs/index.md

 For more information on Solaar's command-line interface use the help option, as in `solaar --help`.

-Solaar does not process normal input from devices.
-It is thus unable to fix problems that arise from incorrect handling of mouse movements or keycodes by Linux drivers or other software.

 Solaar has progressed past version 1.1.
 Problems with earlier versions should not be reported as bugs.
 Instead, upgrade to a recent version or manually install